 A recent study proves that a 12-month restrictive low-carb diet, i.e. ketogenic diet is effective in lowering blood sugar level, body weight and medication in type 2 diabetic patients.
 The low-carb diet also improves other cardio-metabolic risk factor markers (e.g. blood triglycerides, cholesterol, blood sugar), and therefore reduces the risk of diabetes complications.

 Nonetheless, there is insufficient evidence as to whether a low-carb diet is effective or safe for type 1 diabetic patients.
-Instead, studies show that carb counting might be a more useful method in matching the carbohydrate intake with the amount of insulin available in the body to prevent blood sugar spike.
+Instead, studies show that carb counting might be a more useful method in matching the carbohydrate intake with the amount of insulin available in the body to prevent blood sugar spikes.

 Low-carb diet food pattern